-Select group Highlights the respective group (●, ●, ● and so on)
+Select group Highlights the respective group $(\bullet, \bullet, \bullet)$ and so on)

-Mark group as registered Converts all scans from the group into the basic registered group ($\bullet \rightarrow \bullet$)
+Mark group as registered Converts all scans from the group into the basic registered group $(\bullet \to \bullet)$

-8.3.6 Manual Rigid Alignment Without Specifying Points
+8.5.6 Manual Rigid Alignment Without Specifying Points

 You can perform rigid alignment either with or without specifying points.
 If the scans are close to each other in distance (e.g., after "drag" alignment), or if they have a large overlapping area or rich texture, you can skip the task of point specification when aligning them.